Eileenzyf/ISO-App-Prediction/README.md

  - **Icebox**
 	 1. Text analysis or sentiment analysis of app descriptions to see the correlation between certain words and popularity of the apps.
 	 2. Set up the data pipeline
+	 3. Move algorithm from local to AWS
-	 3. Writing the backend using Flask app.
+	 4. Writing the backend using Flask app.
-	 4. Running the application
+	 5. Running the application

 ## Repo structure